jxelbds/kasm/README.md

 * **Integration:** Kasm Workspaces can integrate with existing IT infrastructure and supports APIs for automation.
 * **Collaboration Tools:** Features like screen sharing and integrated chat can enhance team collaboration.

+How to install Kasm:

+-setup Linux Server

+-update the Server

 -install Kasm:

   ```bash